RalleyD/COM724_AE2/doc/crypto-dashboard-report.md

    - Relative Strength Index (RSI) to identify overbought/oversold conditions
    - Percentage price changes over various timeframes

+   Leveraging engineered features, particularly technical indicators and lag variables, for machine learning models aligns with findings from Pintelas et al. (2020) on the importance of feature engineering in cryptocurrency forecasting.

 3. **Sequence Creation**: Generating input-output pairs for model training, with 60-day input windows mapped to 30-day forecast horizons, creating a sliding window approach for multi-step forecasting.

 ### Clustering and Correlation